RonnyReporter/arch-linux-nanopi-neo2-arm64-images/README.md

 | ---------- |--------|------|
 | arch-linux-arm64-nanopi-neo2-19042019.img.xz | e75bacc8723a262b934b5bfa531fe08be093431dda21aaea7481c4674730dfd6 | 300MB |

-**Please note:** Thermals and cpu frequency scaling is missing from the current 5.x kernel.
+**Please note:** Thermals and cpu frequency scaling are missing from the current 5.x kernel/dtb.
 It should be fine but there's currently **no way** to monitor cpu temps or check on frequency scaling.
 Hopefully this will be added to the Arch kernel but it may require compiling a NEO2 specific kernel.
 I haven't run any thermal issues using the stock heatsink.

 ![alt text](https://github.com/RonnyReporter/nanopi-neo2-arch/blob/master/screenie.png?raw=true)